San Jose scale

-The San Jose scale (Quadraspidiotus perniciosus) is a hemipterous insect in the family Diaspididae.
+The San Jose scale or China scale (Comstockaspis perniciosa) is a hemipterous insect in the family Diaspididae.
 It is an agricultural pest as it causes damage and crop losses to many fruit crops.
-In 1914, Q. perniciosus became the first documented case of insecticide resistance.
+In 1914, this species became the first documented case of insecticide resistance.

 Distribution

 This species originated in Siberia, north east China and the northern part of the Korean peninsula.
 It has spread to every continent except Antarctica and is a major pest of fruit trees.

 Arrival in the United States

 The San Jose scale derives its popular name from San Jose, California where Comstock discovered and named it in 1881.
 It has been considered the most pernicious scale insect in the United States.
 It was probably introduced at San Jose about 1870 on trees imported from China by James Lick.
-By 1890 it had spread over the greater part of California, but was not recognized east of the Rocky Mountains until August, 1893, when it was found by Howard on a pear received from Charlottesville, Virginia.
+By 1890, it had spread over the greater part of California, but was not recognized east of the Rocky Mountains until August 1893, when it was found by Howard on a pear received from Charlottesville, Virginia.
 Soon afterward it was discovered that infested stock had been brought from California in 1887 or 1888 by two New Jersey nurseries and distributed widely.
 By 1895 the pest had become established in many nurseries and orchards in the majority of the Eastern States.
 Marlatt made entomological investigations in China, Japan, and Java in 1901–02.
 He introduced the ladybird to the United States in order to control the San Jose scale.